 Homemade rooting hormone made from willow is free and easy to make.
-Use it for rooting cuttings or for easing transplant stress.
+Use this easy to make willow water for rooting cuttings or for easing transplant stress.

 Advantages of willow rooting hormone